hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Paternoster Square, including Temple Bar London - a renovated (and relocated) City of London gateway from the 1600s.
 There used to be 10 of them (Aldgate, Moorgate, etc.), this is the only one that survived.

 **Food and drink:**
-* Bubala Spitalfields - one of the tastiest tasting menus.
-Middle Eastern food.
+* Bubala Spitalfields - one of the tastiest tasting menus, Middle Eastern.
+Vegan or vegetarian.
 I left feeling that I should have paid more given how much I loved it.
 * Dosa World - authentic South Indian food.

 **Cocktails:** The Gobpsy (Tue-Fri only; beneath a barber shop), City of London Distillery & Bar (gin-centric cocktails).